-- The START command initiates execution.
-While old versions of Fluka were allowing multiple restarts, only the first START command is executed now.
-Thus any input given after START is ignored, with the exception of USROCALL and STOP.

-- The STOP command stops the execution of the program.
+- GLOBAL declarations, if present, must precede any executable option. - Option DEFAULTS must be issued at the very beginning of input.
+It can be preceded only by a GLOBAL card and by command TITLE. - The START command initiates execution.
+While old versions of FLUKA were allowing multiple restarts, only the first START command is executed now.
+Thus any input given after START is ignored, with the exception of USROCALL and STOP. - The STOP command stops the execution of the program.
 Thus any input present after STOP is ignored. - Some option cards must or can be immediately followed by a variable amount of information, not always in the standard format indicated above.
 These are:

 OPEN is generally followed by the name of the file to be opened (scratch files are an exception).
 See p.
-192.
+195.